tarantool/doc/doc/reference/tooling/tt_cli/replicaset.rst

 Selecting the application orchestrator manually
 -----------------------------------------------

-You can specify the orchestrator to use for the application using the following options:
+You can specify the orchestrator to use for the application  when calling ``tt replicaset`` commands.
+The following options are available:

 *   ``--config`` for applications that use YAML cluster configuration (Tarantool 3.x or later).
 *   ``--cartridge`` for Cartridge applications (Tarantool 2.x).